Azure/azure-rest-api-specs/specification/redisenterprise/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the redisenterprise.
+These are the global settings for the RedisEnterprise API.

 ```yaml
 openapi-type: arm